01. Academic writing with Quarto

 file, we would add @R-dplyr

-to the prose section as follows:
+to the prose section as in Snippet 11.

 The citation will appear as below in the rendered document.